-We also look at the number of jumps linked to the time of US macroeconomic releases across all asset classes in our sample.9 Our analysis reveals that 95.43% and 69.67% of all detected jumps in European equity futures are related to the U.S macroeconomic news announcements at 14:30 and 16:00 CET, respectively.
-For the EURIBOR and EUR/USD future, about 60 and 30 percent jumps occurring at 14:30 and 16:00 CET, respectively, are related to the release of US macroeconomic indicators.
-These results indicate greater responsiveness of equity markets to the US fundamentals.
+We also look at the number of jumps linked to the time of U.S macroeconomic releases across all asset classes in our sample.
+Our analysis reveals that 95.43% and 69.67% of all detected jumps in European equity futures are related to the U.S macroeconomic news announcements at 14:30 and 16:00 CET, respectively.
+For the Euribor and EUR/USD future, about 60 and 30 percent jumps occurring at 14:30 and 16:00 CET, respectively, are related to the release of U.S macroeconomic indicators.
+These results indicate greater responsiveness of European equity markets to the U.S fundamentals.

 Another important observation is that there are differences in markets' response to different types of announcements.
 These results are not surprising given the earlier results that asset classes respond differently to different announcements.
-Huang (2007), for example, found that the US fixed income markets are more responsive to the domestic macroeconomic announcements than equity markets.
-Lahaye et al. (2011) also show that the propensity of macroeconomic surprises to create jumps differs across asset classes, i.e., exchange rates, bonds and stock index.
+Huang (2007), for example, found that the U.S fixed income markets are more responsive to the domestic macroeconomic announcements than equity markets.
+Lahaye et al. (2011) show that the propensity of macroeconomic surprises to create jumps differs across asset classes, i.e., exchange rates, bonds and stock indices.